FloorD/wordcamp/talk.md

 #####Forking / cloning

 Templating for posts.
+In the software environment, the term "fork" means you make an identical copy of something, that ends up as /me/forkedproject.
+Multiple users could fork a code base, or in our case a post or a page and make it their own.
+As in: use it to their use case, or improve on their version of your project and...

 #####Branches  & pull requests

-When editing a post, in the background, you're working on your local copy.
+... maybe send a pull request.
+As said, when editing a post, in the background, you'd actually be working on your local copy.
+You can suggest your changes to the admin of a group blog or website.

 #####Commenting on changes

-Both your own' and others.
+Commenting on changes, both your own' and others, helps to get everyone in the project on the same page - quite literally.
+You might want to explain why you deleted a whole paragraph, or why you find that cat picture less fitting.
+Rather than  using email for such things, why not keep it in one place?
+Your plugin installation / WordPress dashboard.

 #####Committing (naming changes)

-'single sign off'
+Potentially even committing your changes, 'single signing off', registering your alterations and takig responsibility for your changes.

 ##### Task lists (issues) with assigning possibilities

-Bug trackers, project management tool... and WordPress.
+Task lists (issues) with assigning possibilities.
+Why use a bug trackers, a project management tool... and WordPress, right?
+Ok, for smaller blogs this might not even a pressing issue, but imagine if it would be possible!

 #####All in the termina-NATIVE app

 Phew!
 I was about to say terminal there...
-Need to keep in mind that I want to work towards something that's intuitive for content creators, especially the ones who are not necessarily tech savvy.
+I need to keep in mind that I want to work towards something that's intuitive for content creators, especially the ones who are not necessarily tech savvy.

 #####Notifications?

-Tech jargon: non-developers don't understand branches, forks, commits, rebasing, cloning, etc.. and they don't care to learn.
-GitHub is moving Git functionality into the browser.
-GitHub diffs (changes in a file) are designed for code: line-by-line diffs instead of words, sentences, and paragraphs.
-But a little bird told me that this is changing.

-teams, issues, pull requests, discovery, project management
-In-browser editor
-broader range of markdown/syntax support
+I'd like to receive notifications when my blog mates sign of a change or respond to text that I've written or altered.
+Same goes for issues/tasks that get added and pull requests that get... pulled?
+But maybe I'm feature freaking here.

+I actually wanted to put 'broader range of markdown/syntax support' in here as well... but that's a whole different topic, maybe for a next WordCamp ;)

 ####So...
-What's out there?
+What's out there that slighty resembles what I want/need?

 #####WP Document Revisions